softlayer/softlayer-object-storage-php/README.markdown

 // To find your CNAME endpoint, use "dig" command on your existing CDN host.
 For example,
 // $ dig 1234.http.dal05.cdn.softlayer.net
 $results = $objectStorage05->with('')->setContext('cdn')
-                    ->setRequestHeader('X-CDN-CNAME-Action', 'add') // Use "delete" if you wish to delete a CNAME ->setRequestHeader('X-Cdn-CNAME', 'cdn.mysite.com')
+                    ->setHeader('X-CDN-CNAME-Action', 'add') // Use "delete" if you wish to delete a CNAME ->setHeader('X-Cdn-CNAME', 'cdn.mysite.com')
                     ->update();

 ```